sitiny/BRIC_TUS_Simulation_Tools/README.md

 `tussim_skull_3D(subj_id, t1_filename, ct_filename, output_dir, focus_coords, bowl_coords, focus_depth, transducer, 'RunAcousticSim', true)`

 This will produce plots of the simulated acoustic pressure field in each plane.
 The function will also display simulation parameters along with the coordinates of maximum pressure, distance from the rear surface of the transducer [mm], maximum pressure [MPa], mechanical index (MI), I<sub>SPPA</sub> [W/cm<sup>2</sup>], I<sub>SPTA</sub> [mW/cm<sup>2</sup>], pressure at intended focus [MPa], I<sub>SPPA</sub> at intended focus [W/cm<sup>2</sup>], and -6dB focal volume [mm<sup>3</sup>].
-The plots and a .mat file containing the simulation variables will be saved in the `output_dir`.
+The plots, a .csv file and a .mat file containing the simulation output will be saved in the `output_dir`.

 Please see function help for optional input arguments (e.g. to run thermal simulation).